Mining in the Lake Tulloch Area

 In the latter quarter of the nineteenth century, the Scorpion Gulch area was to boom again with George Blazer’s opening of the Alto Mine (sometimes erroneously called the Alta), the only significant hard rock mine in the region.
 Reputedly examined by George Hearst in the early 1860s, the lode was substantiated in 1886 by George and his son Tom.
 The Blazers operated on a limited scale, doing most of the work by simple hand labor.
 They dug a large glory hole, but the mineralized slate which was laced with numerous quartz stringers didn’t produce as anticipated (Criswell 1972).

-In 1895 George Fitch and his son-in-law Oliver Britt, obtained an option or lease from Captain Wright, the owner of the Grant, to prospect and mine.
-With George Blazer, the miner and rancher well acquainted with the area, they prospected on Ramsey Flat and in Scorpion Gulch began to develop the Alto for mining (Las Calaveras, Vol. XXXI, No. :6-7).
+In 1895 George Fitch and his son-in-law Oliver Britt obtained an option or lease from Captain Wright, the owner of the Grant, to prospect and mine.
+With George Blazer, the miner and rancher well acquainted with the area, they prospected on Ramsey Flat and in Scorpion Gulch and began to develop the Alto for mining (Las Calaveras, Vol. XXXI, No. :6-7).

-Soon thereafter Tom Lane, the son of Major Lane of Knights Ferry, became associated with Fitch and Britt and a 10-stamp mill was erected on the property by the Utica Mining Company of Angels Camp.
-Material and equipment was hauled by Wesshazzle and Straight wagons from the rail head at Oakdale and from Knights Ferry.
+Soon thereafter Tom Lane, the grandson of Major Lane of Knights Ferry, became associated with Fitch and Britt and a 10-stamp mill was erected on the property by the Utica Mining Company of Angels Camp.
+Material and equipment were hauled by Wesshazzle and Straight wagons from the rail head at Oakdale and from Knights Ferry.
 The rich vein was never found, and tiring of the endless costs and meager rewards, they sold the property to the firm of Wright and Lane of Knights Ferry.
 Wright, an eastern financier and owner of a portion of the Grant, never visited the mine, but left its operation to his partner, Tom Lane, who lived at the Ferry and leased the mine, paying a royalty to Wright (Criswell 1972).

 Convinced that the mine was valuable, the new owners increased the mill to 40 stamps, and the mine operated primarily by the glory hole method.
 The main glory hole was about 500 feet long, 270 feet wide, and as much as 100 feet deep.
 About 400 feet east of the glory hole was a 450-foot vertical shaft on the east vein, with levels at 100, 200, 300, and 400 feet, and a smaller glory hole about 500 feet to the southeast (Criswell 1972).